The Impact of Custom Conveyor Belting in the Corrugated Industry

 The critical stacker belts on corrugators are large, expensive, and not easy to work with.
 A typical installation of a stacker belt will last several years, and great care is taken into consideration when Sparks builds these belts.

-Our segmented urethane v-guide has been battle tested in some of the most harsh and demanding manufacturing environments imaginable.
-Throughout several industries, they all agree that this special v-guide is a savings generator.
+Our segmented urethane v-guide has been battle-tested in some of the harshest and most demanding manufacturing environments imaginable.
+Several industries agree that this special v-guide is a savings generator.
 Our cast urethane process prevents the guide from peeling up prematurely from the back of a belt and leading to tracking issues.
 Belts that are unable to be tracked often fold over on themselves on corrugators, create jam-ups, and then ultimately will need to be replaced.

 On a recent encounter with a customer, we were advised that the replacement belt purchased elsewhere failed within a week as the v-guide delaminated from the Slip Top belt.
 Our cost to the customer with the upgraded v-guide was $1,800 less expensive out of the gate.
 The increased belt life has saved tens of thousands of dollars of downtime.

 All Blog Posts